rachmanj/dds-laravel/docs/distribution-workflow-guidelines.md

 ## 📋 **Overview**

-This document outlines the enhanced distribution workflow system, including the new dual-direction visibility logic that provides users with complete workflow management capabilities.
+This document outlines the enhanced distribution workflow system, including the new dual-direction visibility logic that provides users with complete workflow management capabilities and procedures for handling document discrepancies.

 ## 🎯 **Workflow Visibility Logic**